Presidential and Parliamentary Systems of Government

 Following are the key features of the Parliamentary system of government;

-Executive Accountable to the Legislature
+Executive Responsible to the Legislature

 Bicameral Legislature